Savory Puff Pastry Sandwich Bakes. This now a thing.

 Like you are wrapping a present, fold the two top "flaps" over each other.
 Repeat with one bottom flap, and then the other.
 Pinch the dough together a bit to secure it.

 The second time I made this, I also made one with bruschetta sauce.
-You could easily make this vegetarian by leaving out the chicken, and adding white beans or another non-meat protein.
+You could easily make a vegetarian Savory Puff Pastry Sandwich Bakes by leaving out the chicken and adding white beans or another non-meat protein.
 Artichoke hearts would be pure heaven.
 Due to the time needed for thawing the pastry (20-30 min at temperature), it would be ideal to prep this in the morning before leaving for work.
 Throw the pastry on the counter before you shower, then assemble everything before heading out the door.
 Put in an air-tight container in the fridge, and bake when you get home.

-In just a few short weeks, this has quickly become a favorite go-to dinner for us.
+In just a few short weeks, Savory Puff Pastry Sandwich Bakes have quickly become a favorite go-to dinner for us.
 It is a speedy main dish to serve on baseball nights, and everyone from my mom to Bennett will happily gobble this up.
-Jack doesn’t even complain about the giant amount of baby kale inside, and between that and the pesto, it is a no brainer for getting more greens in our diet.
+Jack doesn’t even complain about the giant amount of baby kale inside, and between that and the pesto, it is a no-brainer for getting more greens in our diet.
 Plus, who doesn’t love deliciousness wrapped in flaky doughy goodness?
 Well, dianogas of course, but they really prefer a hapless band of anti-heroes in garbage pods.

 Yeah, I’m a freaking nerd.
 So?